Tips & Tricks

 This step may be repeated for each server you need.

-To generate the server private key, use the following command line:
+Like the CA certificate use the following command line:

 openssl ecparam -name prime256v1 -genkey -noout -out server.key